polipones/pod-hugo-main-website/content/services/network/index.en.md

 weight: 2
 ---

-## How to connect to the Internet
+## How to connect to the internet

 #### You will need:

-- citizen ID or ISIC
+- identity card or ISIC
-- valid accommodation agreement or accommodation card
+- valid accommodation contract or dormitory card
 - room number
 - all devices you want to connect to our network

 #### Next steps

-1. Now you need to go to the televizor (a person handling registrations and problems dealing with internet connection).
-List of the televizors is available here: [List of televizors in contacts]({{< ref "/contacts/index.en.md" >}}).
+1. Visit a televizor, a volunteer who handles registration and internet-related problems.
+See the current [list of televizors]({{< ref "/contacts/index.en.md" >}}).
-2. Televizor will register and create account on our system Hydra.
-You will then receive an email with password which you can change.
-The ID from this account will serve as the variable symbol (VS) for payment.
-He will give you short explanation about the rules of the academical net.
-You will receive free internet for 10 days.
-In a span of these 10 days you should pay for it, otherwise it will stop working until you pay.
-You also have to present valid accommodation agreement or accommodation card for valid membership.
+2. The televizor will register you in Hydra.
+You will receive an email containing a password that you can change.
+Your Hydra ID is also the variable symbol used for payments.
+The televizor will explain the academic-network rules and activate internet access for ten days.
+You must pay the membership fee during this period or access will stop until payment is processed.
+You must also present a valid accommodation contract or dormitory card.

 #### Device settings

 ##### Windows

-Randomized mac address should already be disabled.
-So just select the network and connect using the club email and network password set in [Hydra](https://hydra.pod.cvut.cz/).
+The randomised MAC-address option should be disabled.
+Select the network and connect using your club email address and the network password set in [Hydra](https://hydra.pod.cvut.cz/).

 ##### Android